 - Make a pull-request on GitHub.

 Contribution is welcome both for technical (books and guides, FAQ, tutorials) and functional documentation.
-Ask a contributor account for http://doc.nuxeo.com on Nuxeo Answers, the nuxeo-dev mailing list or on the Nuxeo Google+ community.
+Don't hesitate to contribute directly to the GitHub repository.

 Testing is always welcome, particularly when Nuxeo submits a new Fast Track version of its products.
 As our products are easily downloadable, it doesn't require any specific development skill.